fortran-lang/stdlib/doc/specs/stdlib_hash_procedures.md

 `FIBONACCI_HASH` is an implementation of the Fibonacci Hash of Donald
 E. Knuth.
-It multiplies the `KEY` by the odd valued approximation to `2**32/phi`, where `phi` is the golden ratio 1.618..., and returns the `NBITS` upper bits of the product as the lowest bits of the result.
+It multiplies the `KEY` by the odd valued approximation to `2**32/phi`, where `phi` is the golden ratio 1.618..., and returns the `nbits` upper bits of the product as the lowest bits of the result.

 ##### Example